Compassionate Advocacy For Child Custody And Child Support

-One of the important aspects of most divorce proceedings is to secure the well-being of your children if you have them.
+One of the important aspects of most divorce proceedings is to secure the well-being of your child.
 When contemplating the split of one household into two, envisioning child custody can strike fear into your heart.
 It is normal to worry that your parent-child relationship will suffer or be threatened.
 It’s also normal to worry about how your divorce will affect your child emotionally.
 These concerns are common and understandable.

 An experienced and compassionate child custody attorney can help keep you from getting overwhelmed by the process.
 My name is Sahara Bell, and I am a child custody lawyer.
-I founded my firm, the Bell Law Group, to advocate on behalf of clients who are going through a divorce and dealing with child custody and child support legal issues.
+I founded my firm, the Bell Law Group, to advocate for clients going through a divorce and dealing with child custody and child support legal issues.
 With offices in Atlanta and Matteson, I help clients in Georgia and Illinois resolve their child custody and child support challenges.

 Considerate Guidance From An Experienced Child Custody Lawyer